alexeykuz-sys/MyRecipe-MS3/README.md

 **- Returning Visitor Goals:**

-1. Returning Visitor I would like to be able to add ingredients to
+1. Returning Visitor I would like to be able to add ingredients to the shopping list
-2. Returning Visitor I would like to find social community links.
+2. Returning Visitor I would like to share recipe by email or via social media.

-**- Frequent Visitor Goals:**  1.
-Frequent Visitor i would like to see more challenges and alternative way of learning languages 2.
-Frequent Visitor I would like to see better way to interact with the game.
-3. Frequent Visitor I would like to see competing board and possibility to compete with other players and friends.

 # Design Choices